atakanaltok/awesome-useful-websites/README.md

 * https://appopener.com/ - Create smart links to open desired apps from url without login
 * https://digital.com/best-web-hosting/who-is/ - Find Out Who is Hosting Any Domain in Seconds and learn about the web host, IP address, name servers and more
 * https://webhook.site/ - Inspect, test and automate (with the visual Custom Actions builder, or WebhookScript) any incoming HTTP request or e-mail
+* http://scr.im/ - Convert your email address into a short and safe link you can share on the web without becoming an easy spam target

 #### URL Shortener